-- 1. At the written request of the student, the Examinations Board may exempt the student from taking one or more examination components, if the student: - a) has passed a course component of a university or higher professional education programme that is at least equivalent in both content and level; or - b) has demonstrated through his/her work and/or professional experience that he/she has sufficient knowledge and skills with regard to the relevant course component.

-- 2. The Examinations Board will make a decision within twenty working days of receiving the written request. - 3.
-This exemption does not apply to the Master's thesis.
+- 1. At the written request of the student, the Examination Board may exempt the student from taking one or more examination components, if the student: - a) has passed a component that is at least equivalent in both content and level; or - b) has demonstrated through his/her work and/or professional experience that he/she has sufficient knowledge and skills with regard to the relevant component. - 2.
+The Examination Board will make a decision within twenty working days of receiving the written request. - 3.
+This exemption does not apply to the Master's thesis or the Master Research Projects.